Move forward positively from life’s upheavals, stresses and traumas. Increase resilience and well-being.

 - Mindful writing: Brings your focus to the present, strengthening six aspects of mindfulness: awareness, attention, acceptance, affection, appreciation, and affirmation.

-To allow ample time for writing and discussion, this workshop is limited to just 10 spots.
-Sign up now to reserve yours!
+To allow ample time for writing and discussion, this workshop is limited to just 12 spots.
+REGISTRATION INFORMATION AVAILABLE SOON.

 Special Bonus Offers